hudsonbl/space/README.md

 I ran my code within a Docker container.
 All of the necessary configuration is included within the Dockerfile.
 To build and run, do the following.

-NOTE: Output of a simulation run may be found in simulation_output.txt
+**NOTE:** Output of a simulation run may be found in simulation_output.txt.
+View the bottom of the file for metrics.

 1. Build and enter Docker container:
 ```bash